 Reference will now be made in detail to the presently preferred embodiments of the invention, examples of which are illustrated in the accompanying drawings.
 Throughout the following detailed description, the same reference numerals refer to the same elements in all figures.

-Referring to Figure 1, a schematic view of the transmitting components of the Far UV communication system is shown.
+Referring to Figure 1, a schematic view of the transmitting components of the Far UVC communication system is shown.

 The system for wireless communication using germicidal light frequencies 1 includes data input and output via a data source 10.
 The data source 10 connects to the microcontroller 12, which also receives input from environmental data source 22.